An ISA for first time buyers

 Summary box for the Help to Buy: ISA

 You will earn 1.00% tax free/AER variable interest on any savings from £1 to £12,000.
 Then 0.05% tax free/AER on any excess above £12,000.

-As this account pays a variable rate of interest the rate can change over time.
-For example we might review the interest rate if the Bank of England bank rate changes.
+Yes.
+As this account pays a variable rate of interest it can change over time.
 We’ll always let you know of any planned changes to the rate.
-Our account conditions explain when and how we do this.
+Our account conditions (PDF, 346KB) explain when and how we do this.
+For example we might review the interest rate if the Bank of England base rate changes.

 - The interest rate stays the same

 - You make regular deposits of £100.00 in the middle of each month.